Package 'ceas'

 Description

-Normalizes input data according to cell number or μ\mug of protein.
+Normalizes input data according to a sample normalization measure (e.g. cell number or μ\mug of protein).
 It assumes your data is background normalized.

 Usage